ShreyasRkk/Non-contact-measurement-of-Pulse-Rate/README.md

 # Non-contact-measurement-of-Pulse-Rate

 An implementation of Eulerian video magnification using computer vision.
-This program uses the method for the application of remotely detecting an individual's heart rate in beats per minute from a still video of his/her face.
+This program uses the method for the application of remotely detecting an individual's heart rate in beats per minute from a still real-time video of his/her face.

 Built with OpenCV, NumPy, and SciPy in Python 3